reksar/uws/README.md

 `base` - to init base working environment and Ansible.

 `lib` - non-executable common scripts.
-Must be included in other scripts.
+To be included in other scripts.

 `utils` - executable common scripts.